You are here

 As a student, faculty, or staff member, you have access to a wealth of security services and tools that will help you protect your computer, safeguard personal information, and secure sensitive University data.
-Computing Services and Systems Development proactively monitor the University's network to identify potential security threats and quickly respond to security issues.
+Pitt Information Technology proactively monitors the University's network to identify potential security threats and quickly respond to security issues.
 We offer a large variety of services, information, and tools to educate to the University community about information security, account and system protection, report an incident, or request a digital certification.
-We are responsible for helping ensure the University's computing environment is protected from cyber threats such as viruses, Trojan horses, hackers, and other security threats.
+We are responsible for helping ensure the University's computing environment is protected from cyberthreats such as viruses, Trojan horses, hackers, and other security threats.
 To meet this goal, we have helped the University establish security policies that provide guidance on protecting computers as well as sensitive information from security threats.
 In addition, we assist University administration with adhering to state and federal regulations regarding technology.
 Please refer to our IT Policies page for more information.

 Security Incident Response